 Recipe Testers’ Reviews

-This small-batch blueberry jam was delicious and simple!
+This blueberry refrigerator jam was delicious and simple!
 The method—bringing half of the berries and all of the sugar to a rapid boil, then adding the rest of the berries and simmering—developed the flavors nicely, helped the jam set well, and imparted a fresh berry flavor.
-The small amount of cinnamon didn't seem to add any discernible flavor, though might have added some depth.
+The small amount of cinnamon didn’t seem to add any discernible flavor, though might have added some depth.
 We enjoyed this jam for breakfast on a fresh sourdough baguette with salted butter, and later in an elevated peanut butter and jelly sandwich.

 Because I like my jam less sweet, in the future I’d increase the amount of acid (recipe calls for 2 tsp lemon juice; I’d double this amount), add more blueberries or reduce sugar (recipe calls for 150g; I would use closer to 100g and consider using a small amount of invert sugar or honey).
 I’d also add a pinch of salt.
 If using less sugar, the jam might not set as well, so I might simmer slightly longer than called for in the recipe.